Up Beet Kitchen

 Description

-This divine roasted Brussels sprout and butternut squash salad with pan-fried halloumi, dates, olives, parsley, and orange tahini dressing is the perfect winter salad.
+Roasted Brussels Sprouts with Butternut Squash, pan-fried halloumi, dates, olives, parsley, and orange tahini dressing is the perfect side dish.

 Ingredients